Model Confidence: From Ensemble Disagreement to Calibrated Scores

 The Confusion Explorer uses these confidence scores to let you filter predictions by certainty and drill down on errors interactively.

 A prediction without a confidence score is just a number.
 In drug discovery, knowing how much to trust a prediction is often more valuable than the prediction itself — it determines whether you synthesize a compound, run an experiment, or move on.
-In this blog we'll walk through how Workbench approaches model confidence, the trade-offs we've considered, and where we think there's room to improve.
+In this blog we'll walk through how Workbench approaches model confidence, the three versions of the regression UQ pipeline, and where each one fits.

 The Core Idea: Ensemble Disagreement